RaspberryPiFoundation/blockly-samples/codelabs/css/css.md

 }
 ```

 Refresh your web page and open the **Logic** category.
-You should see something
+You should see that the
-like this:
+logic blocks are now rendered in autumnal brown instead of blue:

 ![A Blockly editor with the Logic category open.
 The blocks in the flyout are
 brown.](blocks-logic.png)